-- Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 1.5% of the account's market value. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs).
+- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service. - The securities of any one Trust shall not comprise more than 1.5% of the account's market value.

-• Rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater).

-The securities of any one municipal bond issuer shall not comprise more than 1.5% of the account's market value.
+- Rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - The securities of any one municipal bond issuer shall not comprise more than 1.5% of the account's market value.

-8. U.S. Government Guaranteed Asset-Backed Securities

-• The securities of any one Asset-Backed Securities Certificate Program shall not comprise more than 1.5% of the account's market value.

-9. Private Label Asset-Backed Securities

-- Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two NRSRO's as defined by the SEC.
-At least one of the ratings must be by one of the three major rating agencies (S&P, Moody's or Fitch). - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Tranches that are or were originally subordinated at issuance are not permitted. - Subprime Auto ABS is restricted to the following: - o Only tickers allowed for purchase: AMCAR, SCART, and WOSAT. - o Weighted average life less than two and one-quarter (2.25) years - o Minimum per deal (or series) size of \$500 million and a minimum outstanding issuer (ticker or shelf) size of \$2 billion at the time of purchase. - Limited to sequential pay trusts. - The securities of any one deal (or series) shall not comprise more than 1.5% of the account's market value. - Unsecured consumer loans or assets backed by subprime receivables other than auto loans are not permitted.
+- 8. U.S. Government Guaranteed Asset-Backed Securities - The securities of any one Asset-Backed Securities Certificate Program shall not comprise more than 1.5% of the account's market value. - 9.
+Private Label Asset-Backed Securities - Must be registered with the SEC or issued under Rule 144A. - Must be rated in the highest rating classification (AAA/Aaa) by at least two nationally recognized rating services. - ABS containing any mortgage related Sub-prime or Alt-A components are not permitted. - Subprime Auto ABS is restricted to the following: - o Bank entity issuer or captive finance companies of automakers only - Weighted Average life less than two (2) years - o Minimum per issue size of \$500 million and a minimum of \$2 billion outstanding ABS issues - Limited to sequential pay trusts. - The securities of any one Trust shall not comprise more than 1.5% of the account's market value.